-- Call toll free 1-800-652-VOTE (8683) within the USA, US territories & Canada any time on a touch tone telephone.
-There is NO CHARGE to you for the call. - Follow the instructions provided by the recorded message.
+- Call toll free 1-800-652-VOTE (8683) within the USA, US territories & Canada on a touch tone telephone - Follow the instructions provided by the recorded message

+Using a $\underline{\text{black ink}}$ pen, mark your votes with an X as shown in this example.
+Please do not write outside the designated areas.
-${f q}$ IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ${f q}$

-A Proposals - The Board of Directo ors recommen ıds a vote FOR a all the nominees li sted, FOR Proposals 2 and 3 an d FOR e wery 1 year for Proposal 4.
-Election of Directors: For Against A bstain For Against Abstain For Against Abstain • 01 - Robert M. Baylis 02 - Will ard W. Brittain 03 - Terence C. Golden 04 - Ann M. Korologos 05 - Rich nard E. Marriott 06 - John B. Morse, Jr. 07 - Gordon H. Smith 08 - W. E Edward Walter Ratify Appointment of KPMG LLP as registered public accountants for 2011.
-For Agains t Abstain recommend, mpensation v inding vo te, the frequency of executive 1 Yr 2 Yrs 3 Yrs Abstai To approve, by non-binding vote, execompensation. utive For Agains t Abstain

-B Non-Voting Items Change of Address - Please print your new address below.
-Comments - Please print your comments below.
-Meeting Attendance Mark the box to the right if you plan to attend the Annual Meeting. capacity, please give full title as such. nould each sign.
-When signing as attorney, executor, administrator, trustee, guardian, officer of a corp • Date (mm/dd/yyyy) - Please print date below.
-Signature 1 - Please keep signature within the box.
-Signature 2 - Please keep signature within the box.
-01BD88 C 1234567890 JNT MR A SAMPLE (THIS AREA IS SET UP TO ACCOMMODATE 140 CHARACTERS) WRITE AND WRITE AND WRITE AND WRITE AND WRITE AND MR A SAMPLE
+Annual Meeting Proxy Card Annual Meeting Proxy Card IF YOU HAVE NOT VOTE ENVELOPE.
+D VIA THE INTERNET OR TELEPHONE, FOLD ALONG T THE PERFORATION, DETACH AND RETURN THE BOTTO M PORTION IN THE ENCLOSED A Proposals - The Board of Directors recommends a vote FOR all the nominees listed, and FOR Proposals 2 and 3.
+1. Election of Directors: For Against Abstain For Against Abstain For Against Abstain 01 - Robert M. Baylis 02 - Terence C. Golden 03 - Ann M. Korologos + 04 - Richard E. Marriott 05 - John B. Morse, Jr. 06 - Walter C. Rakowich 07 - Gordon H. Smith 08 - W. Edward Walter For Against Abstain For Against Abstain 2.
+Ratify Appointment of KPMG public accountants for 2012.
+LLP as independent registered 3.
+Advisory resolution to approve executive compensation.
+B Non-Voting Items Change of Address - Please prin - Please print your comments below.
+Meeting Attendance Mark the box to the right if you plan to attend the Annual Meeting. - d for your vote to be counted. - I 9 oration or in another representative NOTE: Please sign exactly as name appears hereon.
+Joint owners should each sign.
+When signing as attorney, executor, administrator, trustee, guardian, officer of a corporation or in another representative capacity, please give full title as such.
+Date (mm/dd/yyyy) - Please prin it date below.
+Signature 1 - Please keep sign nature within the box.
+Signature 2 - Please kee ep signature within the box. / / -

+ADMISSION TICKET

-ADMISSION TICKET HOST HOTELS & RESORTS, INC. ANNUAL MEETING OF STOCKHOLDERS THURSDAY, MAY 12, 2011, 10:00 A.M.
+HOST HOTELS & RESORTS, INC.

+ANNUAL MEETING OF STOCKHOLDERS

+THURSDAY, MAY 10, 2012, 11:00 A.M.